vannguyengd/gooddata-ui/docs/18_dashboard_plugins.md

 -  implement `register` function; this will be called during dashboard initialization and before `Dashboard` component will be mounted.
 This is where your code has change to register customizations and enhancements

--  optionally implement `onPluginUnloaded` lifecycle function; this will be called when the `Dashboard` component enhanced by your plugin is unmounted
+-  optionally implement `onPluginUnload` lifecycle function; this will be called when the `Dashboard` component enhanced by your plugin is unmounted

 ### Build and bundling